GLOBAL MARKETS-Record-breaking S&P 500, Dow rally stalls on oil drop

 * Baidu appoints dr. Qi Lu as group president and chief operating officer

-* Oil falls more than 4 pct on bearish inventory data (Adds oil settlement prices)
+* Oil falls more than 4 pct on bearish inventory data (Updates to close of European markets)

 By Sam Forgione

-NEW YORK, July 13 The U.S. S&P 500 and Dow gave back some gains after hitting record intraday highs on Wednesday and European shares slipped after a plunge in oil prices pushed energy stocks lower on both sides of the Atlantic.
+NEW YORK, July 13 Major U.S. stock indexes gave back gains on Wednesday after hitting record intraday highs and European shares slipped after a plunge in oil prices pushed energy stocks lower on both sides of the Atlantic.

-Oil prices plummeted more than 4 percent, leading the Dow to trim gains and the S&P 500 to trade mostly flat, while European shares dipped after four straight days of gains.
-Investors also looked ahead to second-quarter corporate earnings.
+Oil prices plummeted more than 4 percent, crimping the record-breaking rally in U.S. shares, while European shares dipped after four straight days of gains.
+Investors also awaited second-quarter corporate earnings.

-The S&P energy index was last down nearly 1 percent and the STOXX Europe 600 Oil & Gas index ended 1 percent lower.
+The S&P energy index was last down 1.2 percent and the STOXX Europe 600 Oil & Gas index ended 1 percent lower.
 The U.S. government stunned the market with a raft of bearish inventory data that added to renewed concerns over a global glut of oil.

 The benchmark S&P 500 hit 2,156.45 earlier on Wednesday, topping Tuesday's intraday record of 2,155.40, while the Dow hit 18,390.16 to top Tuesday's record intraday peak, the third straight day of such peaks for the S&P and the second for the Dow.

-The FTSEurofirst 300 index of top European shares earlier touched its highest in more than two weeks for the second straight day.
+The FTSEurofirst 300 index of top regional shares earlier touched its highest in more than two weeks for the second straight day.

-Shares have advanced partly on the view that the U.S. economy is on solid footing and on the expectation that central banks in most developed economies will continue to keep interest rates at rock-bottom levels.
-The S&P 500 and Dow hit record closing highs Tuesday, while the Nasdaq turned positive for the first time this year.
+Shares had advanced partly on the view that the U.S. economy was on solid footing and on the expectation that central banks in most developed economies would continue to keep interest rates at rock-bottom levels.
+In addition to the S&P 500 and Dow hitting record closing highs Tuesday and intraday highs Wednesday, the Nasdaq had turned positive for the first time in 2016 Tuesday.

 "Markets are digesting their recent gains and are somewhat directionless," said Daniel Kern, chief investment strategist at TFC Financial Management in Boston.